Nokian Tyres: History

-Production of bicycle tyres and inner tubes started in 1974 in Lieksa, Finland.
+In 1974 the production of bicycle tyres and inner tubes was centered in a new factory in Lieksa, Finland.
 In 2004, Nokian Tyres sold its bicycle tyre business to Suomen Rengastehdas Oy for €3.6 million.
 This successor company remained one of the few manufacturers of tungsten carbide-studded snow tyres for bicycles.
-Suomen Rengastehdas continued to produce bicycle tyres, including all Nokian-branded bicycle tyres until the bankruptcy of the company on 20 May 2019 In September 2019 LieksaTyres Oy acquired the bankruptcy estates including all model and immaterial rights of Suomen Rengastehdas and continues the production of promising product categories including bicycle summer tyres.
+Suomen Rengastehdas continued to produce bicycle tyres until the bankruptcy of the company on 20 May 2019.
+In September 2019 LieksaTyres Oy acquired the bankruptcy estates including model rights, immaterial rights and production lines of Suomen Rengastehdas and continued the production of promising product categories including bicycle summer tyres.

 Nokian Tyres set up a joint venture, Ordabasy – Nokian Tyres JSC, with Ordabasy Corporation JSC, a multi-industry Kazakh company, to manufacture passenger car tyres at a planned new factory in Kazakhstan.
 The venture started in 2007, but the manufacturing project was put on hold in early 2009.
 Nokian Tyres was to provide technical expertise in tyre manufacturing, and the products were to be sold in Kazakhstan, Central Asia, Russia, and Eastern Europe.
 In 2009, the Nokian Hakkapeliitta tyre model line received the "List of trademarks with a reputation" status by the National Board of Patents and Registration of Finland.

 The 2022 Russian invasion of Ukraine had a severe impact on Nokian Tyres as the company had manufactured 80 percent of its car tyres in Russia.
 Nokian initially continued its operations in Russia, expressing that it wished to retain control over its factories and ensure they were not used for military purposes.
 It also said it would boost production in Finland and the United States.
 During the summer, Nokian began to withdraw from Russia.
 In October, Nokian sold its Russian operations to Tatneft for €400 million and announced a €650 million investment for a new factory in Romania.